apache/spark/docs/mllib-clustering.md

 a given dataset, the algorithm returns the best clustering result).
 * *initializationSteps* determines the number of steps in the k-means\|\| algorithm.
 * *epsilon* determines the distance threshold within which we consider k-means to have converged.

+The mini-batch version takes an additional paramater:

+* *batchSize* is the number of points to randomly sample in each iteration.

 ## Examples